-Type in the name of an object and Night Sky will display all the Night sky features related to it.
-Night Sky's database includes your Sky Tags, Solar System planets, dwarf planets plus their brighter moons, many comets, Earth satellites and rocket bodies.
-The database also includes constellations, stars, Messier Objects and selected deep sky objects including objects listed in the New General Catalogue (NGC) and Index Catalogue (IC).
+Type in the name of an object and Night Sky will open an information panel about it.
+Night Sky's database includes Solar System planets, dwarf planets plus their brighter moons, many comets, Earth satellites and rocket bodies.
+The database also includes constellations, stars, Messier Objects and selected deep sky objects.
 Each object has a concise description.
-Search results will suggest any available Night Sky options for the object.
-These options can include Show Directions, View in AR, Show 3D View and more.

-You can narrow your search by tapping on categories to deselect them.
+You can narrow your search by deselecting categories.
 The categories include Constellations, Stars, Planets and Dwarf Planets.